younessoub/projet_M207/README.md

 	sudo docker build -t ubuntuvm .

 ## - Create two vms for kubernetes
-Create two vms one as a master node or the control plane and the second as a worker node.
+Create two vms one as a master node or the control plane and the second as a worker node and install kubeadm
-Install kubeadm
 	https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

 ## - Access the containernet container and create a new python file